- Leflunomide oral tablet is available as a generic drug and a brand-name drug. Brand name: Arava.

 - Blood cell level warning: Your doctor may monitor your blood cell levels regularly.
 Talk to your doctor if you experience fevers, unusual tiredness, frequent infections, or bruise or bleed easily.

-Leflunomide is available as the brand-name drug Arava.
+Leflunomide oral tablet is available as the brand-name drug Arava.
 It’s also available in a generic version.
-Generic drugs usually cost less.
-In some cases, they may not be available in every strength or form as the brand-name version.
+Generic drugs usually cost less than the brand-name version.
+In some cases, they may not be available in all strengths or forms as the brand-name drug.

 Why it’s used